 UNION SELECTas the SQL Injection attack sign.
 Since

 UNION SELECTwithout other commands is not a sign of the SQL Injection attack, libproton detects a false positive.

 If analyzing of requests with the libdetection library is enabled, the SQL Injection attack sign will not be confirmed in the request.
 The request will be considered legitimate, the attack will not be uploaded to the Wallarm Cloud and will not be blocked (if the filtering node is working in the

 Wallarm clients can set custom detection rules based on protected application specificities.
 There are the following types of custom detection rules:

 Ignore tokens disables detection of specified attack signs (tokens) in certain requests.
 This rule is created automatically when adding a false positive marks and is not displayed in the Wallarm Console.

 Monitoring and blocking attacks¶

-Wallarm WAF can process attacks in the following modes:
+Wallarm can process attacks in the following modes:

 Monitoring mode: detects attacks and displays information about attacks in the Wallarm Console.